yaleman/splunk-qld-covid/README.md

 There's no "level 6" admin boundary defined for ACT... in this data anyway.

-## Importing the LGA data
+## Generating the LGA data

-Run `osmfinder.py` once - it'll use the sourcetype `qldcovid:lgadata` - if you want to change that, it's set at the top of the script.

-(It's also a lookup csv file in the app)
+Run `osmfinder.py` - it'll update the lookup csv file in the app.

 # Finally